Areas of expertise

 An important aspect of my work includes mentoring post-doctoral researchers, as well as supervising doctoral students and undergdaduate students.

-I am a columnist for Suomen Kuvalehti and a frequent commentator in Finnish media about U.S. history, society, and culture.
+I am a frequent commentator in Finnish media about U.S. history, society, politics, and culture and served as columnist for Suomen Kuvalehti from January 2019 to June 2021.